How to be a Persuasive Presenter

 You need them to understand that you’re interested in them and what you can do for them.
 It’s essential to be believable, sincere, authentic, call it what you will.

-Of course the content of the speech has to be appealing, to be relevant.
-But it’s the way you deliver it that will make the big difference.
+The content of your speech has to be appealing, to be relevant.
+But the way you deliver it will make a big difference to its effectiveness.

 Vocal Enthusiasm